alythobani/obsidian-callout-commands/README.md

 ### Retaining custom titles

-By default, callout blocks are given a title that matches the callout type (e.g. `> [!quote] Quote`).

-If the callout's title is the default or nonexistent, the entire header line will be removed when calling `Remove callout from selected lines`.
-However, if a custom title is present (e.g. `> [!quote] Aristotle`), it will be retained as a Markdown heading, so that you don't lose your hard work in titling the callout.
+If a callout has a default title (e.g. `> [!quote] Quote`), the entire header line will be removed when calling `Remove callout from selected lines`.
+If a custom title is present (e.g. `> [!quote] Aristotle`), it will be retained as a Markdown heading, so that you don't lose your hard work in choosing that title.

-This means that you can reuse the custom title as a title for a new callout block.
-If you call `Wrap lines in [X] callout` on a selection whose first line is a Markdown heading, the heading will be used as the title for the new callout block:
+If you call `Wrap lines in [X] callout` on a selection whose first line is a Markdown heading, the heading will be used as the custom title for the new callout block:

 ![Retaining custom titles](./readme_assets/4-custom-title.gif)